coredataengineers/CDE-BOOTCAMP/12_apache_kafka/05-Partition-and-Offset.md

 * Partition 1 might store signups from users N–Z.
 This way, data is balanced and can be processed in parallel.

-**NOTE:** It doesn't always work like this as there are different partition strategies, but that is outside the scope of this lesson.
+**NOTE:** It doesn't always work like this, as there are different partition strategies, but that is outside the scope of this lesson.

 ## What is an Offset?